 We value our opportunities to gather as a whole School community, therefore attendance to all Chapel services and School assemblies is compulsory.
-Absence, including non-availability for fixtures, for anything other than illness and medical or dental appointments must be authorised by the Senior Deputy Head and his permission should be sought in advance, either by phone call or email.
+Absence, including non-availability for fixtures, for anything other than illness and medical or dental appointments must be authorised by a Deputy Head and their permission should be sought in advance by email.